Your music is valuable, why not present it at its best? That's exactly why I'm here, to help you present your music in the most appealing way.

 Q: Analog or digital and why?

-A: Both, It's just tools, both have pros and cons, the difference is how you use it.
+A: Both are tools, both have pros and cons, the difference is how you use these tools and what you get in the end.

 Q: What do you like most about your job?